-Liver is the largest internal organ of the human body and it has a central role in maintaining homeostasis, metabolic functionality and drug metabolism.
+The liver is the largest internal organ of the human body and it has a central role in maintaining homeostasis, metabolic functionality and drug metabolism.
 In fact, hepatocytes are responsible for over 500 functions among which synthesis of proteins, the metabolism of fats, proteins and carbohydrates.
-They allow glycogen and lipids storage besides the detoxification of endogenous (e.g., bilirubin) and exogenous (e.g., drugs) substrates.
+They allow glycogen and lipids storage beside the detoxification of endogenous (e.g., bilirubin) and exogenous (e.g., drugs) substrates.
 Furthermore, hepatocytes produce bile which is useful for fats digestion and absorption .

 Hepatic artery and portal vein supply the liver respectively with oxygenated and nutrient-rich blood.
 Hepatocytes are organized in fundamental and microscopic unit called lobules.
 Lobules have a hexagonal structure with a central vein that collects the blood flowing from the portal triad along the sinusoids.
 Sinusoids are capillaries which consist of particular endothelial cells, known as liver sinusoidal endothelial cells (LSECs) .
 These cells have peculiar characteristics that make them considered as a scavenger system that clear the blood from waste product and as a selective filter for substances passing from the sinusoid lumen to the parenchyma (hepatocytes, fat-cells) and vice versa.
 In fact, LSECs contain several structures such as micropinocytoticvescicles and lysosome vacuoles, which allow a high endocytotic activity.